Murder of Glory Chau and Moon Siu: Trial proceedings

 The Court of First Instance, HKSAR v.
 Chau Henry and Another (20/03/2015, HCCC376/2013), began the first hearing on 4 August 2014, with both Chau and Tse as the defendants.
 The initial jury of seven was reduced to six during the first week of testimony.
 Soon after, another jury member asked for dismissal due to the psychological stress burdening him.
 On 13 August 2014, High Court Deputy Judge Michael Stuart-Moore announced that the case would have to be restarted with a fresh jury of nine.

 The trial resumed in February 2015.
 Throughout the course of the trial, Chau's defense argued on the basis of diminished responsibility due to his mental instability, while the prosecution stressed the meticulous planning of Henry Chau and his multiple confessions.

 On 9 March 2015, the defense lawyer, Nicholas Adams, called psychiatrist Chung Ka-fai to the stand.
 Chung diagnosed Chau with bipolar disorder and obsessive-compulsive disorder.
 Chung stated that Chau had experienced many suicidal thoughts after dropping out of college, being rejected by women, and being unemployed, giving a possible psychological trigger for the murder.

 The consultant of Siu Lam Psychiatric Centre, Lui Sing-Heung, conducted an IQ test for Tse and Chau.
 Chau's IQ was found to be 126, higher than average, while Tse's IQ is 84.
 Lui argued the possibility that Chau, having such a higher IQ than Tse, could have manipulated and framed Tse for the murder.
 On 20 March 2015, the verdict was passed.
 High Court deputy judge Michael Stuart-Moore found Chau guilty of double murder while finding his accomplice Tse not guilty on both counts of murder.
 Chau was sentenced to life imprisonment while Tse was sentenced to one year for preventing the lawful burial of the bodies.
 As Tse had already been detained for two years on remand, he was released immediately.

 In popular culture

-The case was adapted into an episode of the Chinese-language miniseries Stained (心冤; debuted 2017) produced by Fox Networks Group Asia and directed by Patrick Kong.
+The case was adapted into two episodes of the Chinese-language miniseries Stained (心冤; debuted 2017) produced by Fox Networks Group Asia and directed by Patrick Kong.

 The case was also adapted in the TVB 2018 Anniversary drama OMG, Your Honour (是咁的，法官閣下) as the final case.

 The case was also adapted into a 2022 film The Sparring Partner (正義迴廊), directed by Ho Chuek-Tin and produced by Philip Yung, premiered at The 46th Hong Kong International Film Festival and released on October 27, 2022 in theatres.